The most common symptom: a quivering or fluttering heartbeat

 How are heart attack symptoms different from AFib symptoms?

-Fluttering and palpitations are often a key difference, but many heart problems have similar warning signs.
+Fluttering and palpitations are key symptoms of AFib and is the key difference, but many heart problems have similar warning signs.
 If you think you may be having a heart attack, DON’T DELAY.
 Get emergency help by calling 9-1-1 immediately.
 A heart attack is a blockage of blood flow to the heart, often caused by a clot or build-up of plaque lodging in the coronary artery (a blood vessel that carries blood to part of the heart muscle).
 A heart attack can damage or destroy part of your heart muscle.
 Some heart attacks are sudden and intense — where no one doubts what's happening.
 But most heart attacks start slowly, with mild pain or discomfort.
 Often people affected aren't sure what's wrong and wait too long before getting help.

 People living with AFib should know the symptoms of a stroke